What42Pizza/LooF/Documentation/Default Modules.md

 <br>

-##### "set data", VALUE (new data)
+##### "set properties", VALUE (new data)

-- Sets internal data about graphics to VALUE.
+- Sets the internal data about the graphics to VALUE.
 Errors if VALUE is not a table.

 <br>

 ##### "set frame", VALUE (new frame)

 - Sets the current frame being displayed to VALUE.
-Errors if VALUE is not a table, if lengthOf Value is not data.Width * data.Height, or if VALUE contains non-int values.
+Errors if VALUE is not a byteArray or if lengthOf Value is not data.Width * data.Height * 3.